 Learn More About our Services and Support for Pastors and Church Lay Leaders

 Our mission is one of service, and we do our best to serve local churches.
-We understand the unique challenges faced by today’s Pastors.
+We understand the unique challenges faced by today’s Christian Pastors.
 They are often asked to carry heavy burdens – many of which are not doctrinal in nature.
-Very few pastors are fully equipped and trained to deal with the steady stream of critics and crises that befall them during even the best of times.
-And as we all know, the times we are living in now are causing additional challenges within the flock and ministry.
+Very few pastors are trained to deal with the steady stream of critics and crises that come their way.
+And as we all know, the times we are living in now are causing additional challenges for church leaders.

 Even Pastors Need Pastors!

-At CrossPoint Clinical Services, we are here to meet the needs of those in ministry by bringing to bear our counseling expertise and specialized training in behavioral health and human interaction.
-Having an active Pastor as one of our founders, uniquely positions us to provide support to Pastors and Church Lay Leaders.
+At CrossPoint Clinical Services, we are here to meet the needs of those in ministry by bringing counseling expertise and specialized training in behavioral health and human interaction.
+Having an active Pastor as one of our founders, helps us provide customized support to Pastors and Church Lay Leaders.

 “I just wanted you to know what an absolute blessing that CrossPoint Clinical’s partnership with New Day Church has been for our staff and our people.
 Our pastors enjoy helping our people in all areas of their walk with the Lord, as God has called us to do, but with no professional counselors on our full-time staff, your ministry has been the added support we need for people that need an ongoing, supportive, professional counseling experience.
 Thank you for all you do!”